adkelley/javascript-to-purescript/tut08/README.md

 ```
 You may recall that we used it in Tutorial 7 to help merge Nico’s game accounts by adding her `points` from each account.

 There is another interesting property with `Additive` that manifests itself when you add an element to zero.
-If we have Additive ( 1 + 0), we get back (Additive 1), Additive (2 + 0) returns (Additive 2), and so on.
+If we have Additive (1 + 0), we get back (Additive 1), Additive (2 + 0) returns (Additive 2), and so on.
 Thus anything plus zero will return that thing.
 Here, zero is the called identity or neutral element for `Additive`, meaning whenever we append one or more numbers with zero, we get back their sum.
-You'll see why this is important shortly, but first let's cover the identity elements for the other semigroups covered in Tutorial 7.
+You'll see why this is important shortly.
+But first, let's introduce the identity elements for the other semigroups covered in Tutorial 7.

 ### Determining the identity element
-Now consider `Conj` from [Data.Monoid.Conj](https://pursuit.purescript.org/packages/purescript-monoid/3.1.0/docs/Data.Monoid.Conj), whose append method is logical conjunction:
+Consider `Conj` from [Data.Monoid.Conj](https://pursuit.purescript.org/packages/purescript-monoid/3.1.0/docs/Data.Monoid.Conj), whose append method is logical conjunction:

 ```haskell
 Conj x <> Conj y == Conj (x && y)